 The research is carried out either as specialisation research within a faculty, or through interdisciplinary research across faculty boundaries.
 In many subjects, research is also carried out with a didactic or educational specialisation.
 Research training is offered within all faculties and leads to a licentiate or doctoral degree.
 Approximately 300 doctoral students are active in 32 different subjects, several of which have a didactic or educational science specialisation.

-Linnaeus University provides research training courses characterised by good conditions, a committed supervisory team, and a thorough and well-established national and international network.
-Doctoral students are also able to influence the arrangement of their studies to a large extent.
+Linnaeus University provides research training characterised by good conditions, a committed supervisory team, and well-established national and international networks.

 Holders of doctoral degrees from Linnaeus University have pursued research together with supervisors and other doctoral students in high-quality research environments, and are used to working in teams and to presenting their research to both experts and laymen.